-Leonid Andreyev’s The Red Laugh is antiwar horror story about Russia’s war in Manchuria.
-The novel is constantly downbeat and each of its chapters is a fragment, the first of which begins “Horror and Madness.”
+Leonid Andreyev’s The Red Laugh is an antiwar horror story about Russia’s war in Manchuria.
+The novel is constantly downbeat, and each of its chapters is a fragment, the first of which begins “Horror and Madness.”

 Andreyev was never a soldier, and it’s likely the universal horror of war is also a personal metaphor of his constant bouts of depression and his struggle for sanity.
 The Red Laugh takes its name from the narrator’s sardonic joke that war is a “red laugh,” a joke that falls flat.
 The Red Laugh brings to mind Stephen Crane’s The Red Badge of Courage, published five years earlier (1895), but there seems to be no connection.

 Featured Image: The title page of the English translation of the Red Laugh (1905).

 See Leonid Andreyev.
 The Red Laugh [Красный смех] 1904.
 Translated by Alexandra Linden.
 Fisher Unwin: London, 1905